GioSensation/Responsi/README.md

 ## Responsi on Bower!

 Responsi can also be installed via [Bower](http://http://bower.io "A package manager for the web").
+Search for `responsi.js`.

 **Happy responsive coding!**